otomato-gh/rollouts.workshop/README.md

-## Smart Deployments with Istio  - A Workshop
+## Progressive Delivery with Argo Rollouts  - A Workshop

-This workshop by [DevOpsTrain](https://devopstrain.pro) is an introduction to:
+This workshop by [DevOpsTrain](https://devopstrain.pro) is an introduction to
-- The Service Mesh technology
-- Istio service mesh
-- Progressive Delivery pattern implementation with Istio
+- Progressive Delivery
+- Argo Rollouts
+- Traefik Ingress Controller
+- Prometheus

-The generated slides are available at: https://devopstrain.pro/istio
+The generated slides are available at: https://devopstrain.pro/rollouts